fanurs/fanurs/README.md

 <a href="#"><img src="svg_files/header.svg" width="900" height="100"></a>

-- ⚛️ I'm currently working toward my PhD degree in Nuclear Physics
+- 🎓 Recently graduated with a PhD in Nuclear Physics from Michigan State University

 - 💻 Most commonly used languages: _Python, C++, JavaScript/TypeScript_